titusece wrote:I removed that chip from my board and now the camera board is stopped working.

 from the random string using a bogus SHA-256

 master key.
-If you are wondering just how long it would it would take to circumvent this block-out mechanism, consider: If someone were to buy a dummy chip from Atmel
+If you are wondering just how long it would take to circumvent this block-out mechanism, consider: If someone were to buy a dummy chip from Atmel

 , write it with different bogus master SHA-256